Mrian07/Proyeksi/docs/system-admin-guide/system-settings/display-settings/README.md

 At the moment there are more than 30 languages available.
 <div>
 **Note**: Many languages are translated by the Community.
-We highly appreciate if you want to [help translating OpenProject to your language](../../../development/translate-openproject).
+We highly appreciate if you want to [help translating ProyeksiApp to your language](../../../development/translate-openproject).
 </div>
 You can [choose your language in your user profile](../../../getting-started/my-account/#change-your-language).

 ## Time and date formatting, aggregation of changes in activity

-Change time and date formats in OpenProject and configure the display of journal aggregation.
+Change time and date formats in ProyeksiApp and configure the display of journal aggregation.

 - **Week starts on**: Configure what date the week starts (e.g. in the calendar view).
 Default is based on user's language.
 You can also choose to start a week always on Monday, Sunday or Saturdays.
   If you set Week starts on, you must also set the First week in year or will probably get inconsistencies in week numbering in calendars and the gantt chart.